2016 Tennessee Volunteers football team: Schedule

 Tennessee announced their 2016 football schedule on October 29, 2015.
-The 2016 schedule consists of 7 home games, 4 away games and 1 neutral site game in the regular season.
+The 2016 schedule consists of seven home games, four away games and one neutral site game in the regular season.
 The Vols will host SEC foes Alabama, Florida, Kentucky, and Missouri, and will travel to Georgia, South Carolina, Texas A&M, and Vanderbilt.

 Tennessee opened the season at home for the third time in the last four seasons, when it played host to Appalachian State on September 3 in the first meeting between the two schools.
-The Volunteers then faced Virginia Tech in the "Battle at Bristol" at Bristol, Tennessee, on September 10 in front of the largest crowd in football history, over 156,000 fans at Bristol Motor Speedway.
+The Volunteers later faced Virginia Tech in the "Battle at Bristol" at Bristol, Tennessee, on September 10 in front of the largest crowd in football history, over 156,000 fans at Bristol Motor Speedway.

 Tennessee returns to Neyland Stadium for two home games, Ohio on September 17 and the Florida Gators on September 24.
 The Volunteers have faced the Gators to start the conference schedule 13 of the last 14 years.
 The first of two road games occurs at Georgia on October 1.
 Tennessee holds a 22–21–2 edge in the rivals' series, but is also seeking its first victory in Athens since 2006.
 On October 8, the Volunteers make their first-ever trip to College Station, Texas, to face Texas A&M. It will also be the first regular-season meeting between the schools.
 Tennessee is 2–0 all-time against the Aggies in post-season play.
 The Volunteers will also return to tradition this year with their annual November rivalry game against Kentucky on November 12, after last being played in October 2015.